Massachusetts Historical Society Fellowships

 The Four Fellowship Programs

-Each year, in addition to approximately 20 short-term fellowships, the Society will help to provide about fifteen New England Regional Fellowship Consortium grants for projects that draw on the resources of more than 20 participating institutions.
+Each year, in addition to more than 20 short-term fellowships, the Society helps to provide about twenty New England Regional Fellowship Consortium grants for projects that draw on the resources of 25 participating research and cultural institutions.
 Thanks to the support of the National Endowment for the Humanities, an independent agency of the U.S. government, there will be at least two long-term MHS-NEH fellowships.

 Each year, the MHS and the Bostonian Athenaeum offer one Suzanne and Caleb Loring Fellowship on the Civil War, Its Origins, and Conequences, which carries a stipend of $4,000.
 The recipient will conduct research for at least four weeks at each institution.

-This collaboration of 21 major cultural agencies, which includes the MHS, awards approximately fifteen fellowships annually, each of which carries a stipend of $5,000.
-Each recipient will conduct research for a total of eight weeks or more at three or more participating institutions.
+This collaboration of 25 major cultural agencies, including the MHS, awards approximately twenty fellowships annually, each of which carries a stipend of $5,000.
+Each recipient will conduct research for a total of at least eight weeks at three or more participating institutions.

 The MHS has been pleased to welcome researchers whose tenure has been underwritten by the National Historical Publications and Records Commission (NHPRC), Fulbright Fellowship Program, and Germany's Deutscher Akademischer Austasch Dienst (DAAD).